 - Improved mental health

-How long before you feel the benefits of not drinking alcohol?
-It may take 1 week to 1 month before you feel the benefits of not drinking alcohol.
+How long before you feel the benefits of not drinking?
+It may take 1 week to 1 month before you feel the benefits of not drinking.
 Some experts claim your skin will look better after a week.
 Your liver will start to heal almost immediately.
 But most health benefits take about a month to fully set in.

 1. Improved Liver Function